fazpass/fia-documentation/README.md

 </details>

-##### Sms or Whatsapp
+#### Message

-This OTP will send an Sms or Whatsapp message to user's phone number.
+This OTP will send a Message to user's phone number.

-User has to fill the OTP sent to their Sms inbox or Whatsapp.
+User has to fill the OTP sent to their Sms inbox or any messaging service.
 Digit count can be obtained with `digitCount` property.

 To validate this auth type, call `validate()` method and fill the inputted user OTP in the parameter.
 First callback will be fired if there is an error.